cristianadam/cmake-checks-cache/README.md

 ## Benchmark

-I have ran the benchmarks on Windows 10 in a Visual C++ 2017 x64 command prompt.
+I have ran the benchmarks on Windows 10 on a Lenovo W510 Laptop in a Visual C++ 2017 x64 command prompt.

 | LLVM + Clang 6.0.0                        | Ninja     | MSBuild    |
 |-------------------------------------------|-----------|------------|